Annual accountability

 2. How do I find out who my DCJ contract manager is?

-3. How and where we can add authorised signatories who are able to sign off on DCJ documentation?
+3. How and where can we add authorised signatories who are able to sign off on DCJ documentation?

 5. Is there a set amount of funding that can be used for the purchase of assets?

-7. Can we roll over unspent COVID-19 payments, or do we need approval from the department?
+8. Can we roll over unspent COVID-19 payments, or do we need approval from the department?

-10. How do we report alternative care arrangement (ACA) reimbursements?
+11. How do we report alternative care arrangement (ACA) reimbursements?

 1. How long will it take to complete all the required details in the Contracting Portal?